 UBE3A Molecular Testing

-Testing for UBE3A variants is recommended for patients with AS if DNA methylation analysis fails to yield a diagnostic result, as approximately 11% of AS cases have been linked to pathogenic variants in the UBE3A gene.
+Testing for UBE3A variants is recommended for patients with AS if DNA methylation analysis fails to yield a diagnostic result, given that approximately 11% of AS cases have been linked to pathogenic variants in the UBE3A gene.
 Sequencing should be performed first, followed by deletion/duplication analysis if sequencing fails to detect a pathogenic variant.

 Fluorescence in situ hybridization (FISH), typically performed with a karyotype, can be used in the evaluation of AS (if a pathogenic UBE3A variant is not identified) or PWS following methylation analysis to confirm deletions in 15q11.2-q13.
 FISH may also be used to detect chromosomal translocations or rearrangements with the appropriate probes.
 FISH should not be used alone because negative results do not exclude a diagnosis of AS or PWS.